Oneledger/hackathon-sdk/README.md

         // construct your customized transaction data
         const tx_dataObj = {
-            fieldName: parametersYouWantToPassHere // `fieldName` has to be explicitly defined in the customized transaction in Oneledger protocol as json tag name, in the vehicle part tracking app, this will be `vin: xxx` and so on.
+            fieldName: parametersYouWantToPassHere // `fieldName` has to be explicitly defined in the customized transaction in Oneledger protocol as json tag name, in the vehicle part tracking app, this will be `vin` and so on.
             ...
         };